Shobon03/spot-on-tube/README.md

   ![](./images/spotify-steps/5.0.png)\
   This will show both IDs:\
   ![](./images/spotify-steps/5.1.png)\
   4.1.
-Copy both the client id and client secret and paste them in `spotifyCredentials.json` file, which is located in the folder `/credentials`.
+Copy both the client id and client secret and paste them in `spotifyCredentials.json` file, which is located in the folder `credentials`.
 It looks like this:
     ```
     {
       "data": {